Panagia Episkopi: History

 In later years, the dispute between the Orthodox and Catholic islanders flared up again.
 The new dispute was centered around the Feast of the Assumption, namely who would have the first service on the previous day, and who would celebrate the main liturgy on the feast day itself.
 The conflict intensified until 1758, when Patriarch Cyril V of Constantinople decreed that all Orthodox Christians who shared a church with Catholics, would be excommunicated.
 Sultan Mustafa III issued a firman (decree) transferring the church to the Orthodox community.
 The Catholics ignored this decree, feeling secure in the protection of the Western ambassadors in Constantinople, and continued to celebrate Mass in the church.
 In 1767, the Patriarch and Sultan issued a new decree, requiring the Catholics to erect an annex to the church, which would be dedicated to their services.
 In the same year, a small room with a barrel vault was built onto the southeast part of the church.
 It can be reached through a door on the southern wall, and is broken through to the chancel, which houses both the Orthodox and the Roman Catholic altars.

 Apart from the 1614 separation of the grounds between the two confessions, the upper part of the church grounds, including the peak of the Profitis Ilias and two small chapels on the mountain, was handed over to two brothers on the island, who founded the monastery of the Prophet Elijah, that stands there until today.
 In 1827, the new church in Fira, the main city on the island, was inaugurated, and the episcopal seat moved there.
 After the creation of the Kingdom of Greece in 1832, the property of the church was diminished step by step.
 Starting in 1850, the church sold its remaining lands, with the last vineyards being sold in 1902.

 In 1915, a fire in the Panagia Episkopi destroyed the major part of the books, church documents and priestly robes.
 The icons of the church, however, survived without damage.
 The 1956 Amorgos earthquake, which destroyed large parts of the Mesa Gonias, caused severe damage to the church buildings.
 Subsequently, the inhabitants of Mesa Gonia founded the coastal town of Kamari beneath the traditional town.
 The reconstruction and fundamental restoration of the church continued until 1986.
 During the work in 1982, all 26 portable icons were stolen, among which were three framed frescoes, which were separated from the walls.
-They have never been discovered since.
+They have never been discovered.